r-bhat/devopsb04/README.md

 # devopsb04
 This repo is for gitlabs testing

+Testing first CLI commet